What Is a Risk Mitigation Strategy in Aviation SMS Programs

 - Deicing aircraft only when aircraft is secure (to avoid deicing agent mist from entering aircraft and endanger passengers); and

 - Having list of criteria that automatically cancel operation (such as certain fog level prohibiting landing).

 Risk avoidance is usually a part of a decision for “go” or “no-go” at the beginning of an operation.

 2 – Risk Reduction: Reduce Likelihood/Severity of Occurrence

-Risk reduction is the practice or keeping a particular action, behavior, procedure, etc., to a minimum, or adopting actions to reduce severity.
+Risk reduction is the practice of keeping a particular action, behavior, procedure, etc., to a minimum, or adopting actions to reduce the severity.
 This strategy is probably the most common risk mitigation strategy in aviation SMS programs.
 The first purpose of this is to reduce the corresponding frequency of a particular hazard or risk occurrence.